mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 bars across the fit spectra (if multiple data-sets have been used, a separate plot will be produced for each data-set).
 The 'Plot Output' options will be disabled after a fit if there is only one data point for the parameters.

-During a sequential fit, the parameters calculated for one spectrum become the start parameters for the next spectrum to be fitted.
+During a sequential fit, the parameters calculated for one spectrum are used as the initial parameters for the next spectrum to be fitted.
 Although this normally yields better parameter values for the later spectra, it can also lead to poorly fitted parameters if the next spectrum is not 'related' to the previous spectrum.
 It may be useful to replace this poorly fitted spectrum with the results from a single fit using the 'Edit Result' option.
-Clicking the 'Edit Result' button will allow you to modify the data within your *_Results* workspace using results produced from a singly fit spectrum.
+Clicking the 'Edit Result' button will allow you to modify the data within your *_Results* workspace using the results produced from a fit to a single spectrum.
 See the algorithm :ref:`IndirectReplaceFitResult <algm-IndirectReplaceFitResult>`.

 Clicking the 'Save Result' button will save the result of the fit to your default save location.

 MSD Fit
 -------

-Given either a saved NeXus file or workspace generated using the Elwin tab, this tab fits :math:`intensity` vs. :math:`Q` with one of three functions for each run specified to give the Mean Square Displacement (MSD).
+Given either a saved NeXus file, or workspace generated using the Elwin tab, this tab fits :math:`intensity` vs. :math:`Q` with one of three functions for each run specified to give the Mean Square Displacement (MSD).
 It then plots the MSD as function of run number.
-This is done by means of the :ref:`QENSFitSequential <algm-QENSFitSequential>` algorithm.
+This is done using the :ref:`QENSFitSequential <algm-QENSFitSequential>` algorithm.

 MSDFit searches for the log files named <runnumber>_sample.txt in your chosen